Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 What does it mean to digitalise waste management?

-Digitalising waste management is not simply about “converting documents into PDFs”.
-It means creating a single, structured system where each waste stream is automatically linked to its origin, treatment method, authorised operator and its economic and environmental impact.
+Digitalising waste management is not about "converting documents into PDFs".
+It means creating a single, structured system in which each waste stream is automatically linked to its origin, treatment, operator and economic and environmental impact.

-A digital system allows waste to be recorded by site, process, EWC code and treatment route, while linking contracts, delivery notes and identification documents, and maintaining an auditable history of each waste flow.
-This approach turns waste management into a continuous process rather than a reactive task carried out just before an audit.
+A digital system lets you record waste by site, process, LER code and treatment route, link contracts, delivery notes and identification documents, and keep an auditable history of every flow.
+Waste management shifts from a reactive task carried out just before an audit to a continuous process.
+In Spain, this approach connects naturally with official platforms such as the e-SIR waste information system, used to process transfers of hazardous waste.

 How digitalisation directly optimises costs